NeuralCollapseApplications/FSCIL/README.md

 docker build -t harbory/openmmlab:2206 --network=host .
 ```

-## Prepare Data
+## Data Preparation
 You do not need to prepare CIFAR datasets since it is managed by torch.

 For other datasets, please refer to [hub](https://huggingface.co/datasets/HarborYuan/Few-Shot-Class-Incremental-Learning)([Link](https://huggingface.co/datasets/HarborYuan/Few-Shot-Class-Incremental-Learning/blob/main/fscil.zip)).
 It is worth noting that the Mini ImageNet dataset is with various versions.
 Here we follow [CEC](https://drive.google.com/drive/folders/11LxZCQj2FRCs0JTsf_dafvTHqFn2yGSN), which is widely adopted in FSCIL.
+Please keep in mind that the usage of datasets is governed by their corresponding agreements.
+Data sharing here is for research purposes only.

 Please put the datasets into the {YOUR DATA LOCATION} you provided above.

 ## Getting Start
+Let's go for 🏃‍♀️running code.

+[Update🙋‍♀️] We test the training scripts after the release, please refer to logs.
 ### CIFAR
 Run:
 ```commandline